ctolon/PythonInterfaceOOP/doc/5_InstructionsForPythonScripts.md

 TODO EMefficiency interface instructions will be added.
 TODO They will maintain according to latest changes

+# Working with Histogram configurables and other configurables

+TODO Add desc

 [← Go back to Instructions For Techincal Informations](4_TechincalInformations.md) | [↑ Go to the Table of Content ↑](../README.md) | [Continue to Tutorials →](6_Tutorials.md)